Wave Cave

 Hayden Butte (aka The “A”)

 While my son has attended Arizona State University for two years now, I never seemed to have to the time to hike up The “A”.
-On my last visit I made sure I got the quick hike in.
+On my last visit, I made sure I got the quick hike in.
 Located next to the football stadium, it is just 3/4 miles round-trip.
 I opted to approach it from the west trail to the summit.
 This is just a paved service road to the water tanks.
-Once it reaches the tanks, the trail becomes a mix of concrete stairs and railroad ties almost the summit.
+Once it reaches the tanks, the trail becomes a mix of concrete stairs and railroad ties almost to the summit.
 It is a popular work-out trail for students and nearby residents.

 I made my way to the top with no issues.
 I was surprised to see the benchmark still embedded on the summit.
 I made my way back down using a different route for the second half of the descent.
 Maybe next time, I can wake up my son and have him join me :).